jeffteeters/sphinxcontrib-filltableref/docs/source/tblrender.rst

       <ptable specification> AND/OR <gridtable specification>

+The last line above indicates that there is an choice for the remainder of the directive: either a <ptable specification> or a <gridtable specification> or both.
+These two specifications accomplish the same thing, which is to define the table layout, but do it in different ways.
+The <ptable specification> uses parameter values that list the table row and column titles and labels.
+The <gridtable specification> uses a graphical layout that includes the row and column titles and labels in a table.
+The <ptable specification> will usually be shorter to write, but not as intuitative to understand since it does not look like a table.
+The <gridtable specification> will be easier to understand (since it looks like the finished table), but will be more laborious to create since it is longer and must be created by drawing lines using characters that must align accross rows.

+The only difference between the functionality of the two is that the
+<gridtable specification> allows including prefilled values in the cells, but this cannot be
-The last line above indicates either a <ptable specification> or a <gridtable specification> or both.
-If both are present, they must specify exactly the same table or an error is generated (except if the only difference between them is that prefilled-values are included in the
+done with the <ptable specification>.
+Although only one of the specifications will normally be used in a single *tblrender* directive, it's permissible to include both.
+If that's done, they must specify exactly the same table (except for any prefilled values in the <gridtable specification>) or an error is generated.
+Also, if both specifications are present, the <gridtable specification>
-<gridtable specification> table since such values cannot be specified using the
-<ptable specification>).
-If both specifications are present, the <gridtable specification> is
-used to create the table.
-Both specifications are described below.
+is used to create the table (which will include any prefilled values).
+Including both specifications in the same *tblrender* directive is useful for documentation describing the specifications (this document) since that shows explicitly the relationship between them.

 ptable specification